theolivenbaum/resin/README.md

 # ResinDB
-ResinDB, a full-text search, in-process document database, is designed to be used as a fast data store, a cache-replacement or as an index to your database/store.
+ResinDB, a full-text search engine/document database, is designed to be used as a fast data store, a cache-replacement or as an index to your database/store.

 ResinDB's architecture can be compared to that of LevelDB or SQL Server LocalDB in that they all run in-process.